 The Series 4 tracks your activity 24 hours a day.
 It uses 3 activity rings that measure how much you move, how much you exercise, and how often you stand.
 Tracking these metrics ensures you are staying active throughout the day.

 Heart rate is tracked with a wrist-based monitor.
 Going beyond simple pulse monitoring, a new ECG sensor displays irregular heart beat patterns.

 Any gym equipment that is compatible syncs with the watch to ensure accurate records of your speed, calories, and heart rate.
 With the ability to download many popular apps, you can use your favorites for working out.

-This is not your classic dedicated work-out device.
+The Apple Series 4 Watch is not your classic dedicated work-out device.
 But it does a great job at monitoring the progress of any running or fitness enthusiast who isn’t a professional.

-This is a great choice for any runner wanting an attractive yet fitness-ready smartwatch.
+It’s a great choice for any runner wanting an attractive yet fitness-ready smartwatch.

 - Built-in GPS and altimeter

 - Short battery life (a little more than one day)